 In honor of the founding Dean of the Grantham School of Nursing, Grantham University has created the Dr. Susan Fairchild Nursing Scholarship.
 Dr. Susan Fairchild joined Grantham University in August 2009 when she was asked to come out of retirement to develop the University's nursing programs.
 Previously, she taught nursing for more than 30 years at the associate, baccalaureate and master's levels in both traditional and distance learning environments, and has authored two nursing textbooks related to Perioperative Nursing Practice and Education.
 For her dedication and contributions to both Grantham and the nursing community, Dr. Fairchild was named Dean Emerita in October 2013 and continued to work to support the programs through spring 2014.
 The Dr. Susan Fairchild Nursing Scholarship is offered to two deserving nursing students each year, one at the undergraduate and one at the graduate level, who exemplify the qualities Dr. Fairchild and the profession of nursing represent.
-The scholarship is valued up to \$2,020 and covers the tuition and fees for two courses.
+The scholarship is valued up to \$2,040 and covers the tuition and fees for two courses.

+The scholarship must be applied to a future course within that same fiscal year in which it has been awarded.

+NOTE: The scholarship will only cover the costs of tuition for courses required for the recipient's chosen degree program at Grantham University.
+Courses outside of the degree program may be taken, but at the expense of the scholarship recipient.

+The race, gender, ethnicity and age of scholarship applicants are not considered in the awarding of scholarships.

-- Applicants must meet Grantham University's minimum admissions requirements for the BSN or MSN program - Applicants must be in good academic and financial standing with the University - Applicants must be enrolled or plan to enroll in a BSN or MSN program at Grantham University - Applicants must have a cumulative grade point average (CGPA) of 3.0 or higher
+Applicants must meet Grantham University's minimum admissions requirements for the BSN or MSN program.

+Applicants must be in good academic and financial standing with the University.

+Applicants must be enrolled or plan to enroll in a BSN or MSN program at Grantham University.

+Applicants must have a cumulative grade point average (CGPA) of 3.0 or higher.

-- After watching the documentary A Nurse I Am (located at http://www.anurseiam.com/video/), applicants must write a 250-500 word essay on their commitment to remain patient-focused, explaining their common vision with of one of the four nurse role models from the documentary - Prior Dr. Susan Fairchild scholarship recipients are not eligible
+After watching the documentary A Nurse I Am (located at anurseiam.com/video), applicants must write a 250-500 word essay on their commitment to remain patient-focused, explaining their common vision with of one of the four nurse role models from the documentary.

+Prior Dr. Susan Fairchild scholarship recipients are not eligible.